-The greenspace networks are distributed generally in accordance with Map 4-Greenspace network.
+The community greenspace network is distributed generally in accordance with Map 4- Community greenspace network.

-Greenspace networks are located and designed to achieve the principles and design standards set out in the applicable ULDA guideline.
+The community greenspace and open space network is located and designed to achieve the principles and design standards set out in the applicable ULDA guideline.